 Rebecca Harrison, M.D., believes in the power of story to express experiences in healthcare and also to heal.
 She is inspired by the blending of art and science to tell our stories and believes in many paths to health and healing.
 She is a clinician educator, hospitalist, clerkship director and section chief in the Division of Hospital Medicine at Oregon Health & Science University.
 In these roles, she has a unique opportunity to create culture change and promote more compassionate medical care for diverse patients, providers and learners.
 Dr. Harrison has facilitated narrative medicine, reflection rounds and resiliency training skills within the OHSU School of Medicine.
 She has published a variety of articles on medical education, hospital medicine and part-time careers and has presented at local, national and international venues on a variety of medical education and faculty wellness topics.
 Planning the first Northwest Narrative Medicine Conference was inspiring and fulfilling, and she looks forward to learning more about the many ways to improve healthcare delivery and influence the healthcare environment at this inaugural event.

 Elizabeth Lahti, M.D., is a Portland-area clinical and teaching hospitalist.
-Dr. Lahti is the Director of Narrative Medicine in the YourMD curriculum transformation at Oregon Health & Science University School of Medicine.
-She designed and co-facilitates the first upper level interprofessional course, Narrative Competence for Health Professionals, through the Interprofessional Education (IPE) Initiative at OHSU.
+She is the Director of Narrative Medicine in the YourMD curriculum transformation at Oregon Health & Science University School of Medicine; and, she designed and co-facilitates the first upper level interprofessional course, Narrative Competence for Health Professionals, through the Interprofessional Education (IPE) Initiative at OHSU.
 She teaches narrative medicine and reflective practice to trainees and faculty with a particular interest in identity formation and resilience through story.
 She was awarded the 2017 Exceptional Mentorship Award by the American Medical Women’s Association and believes that micro-generational storytelling between students, residents and practicing physicians contributes to professional fulfillment.
 Dr. Lahti is a member of the Full Frontal Writing Collective, a group of writers who meet weekly to practice and support each other in writing endeavors.
 Her writing has been published in the Journal of General Internal Medicine and the Elohi Gaduji Journal.